 - In order to maintain consistency of color and style, all uniform items except socks, tights, belts, and shoes should be purchased from TGS uniform suppliers.

-- Uniforms must be worn at all times (including field trips) unless the dean of students gives permission otherwise.
+- Uniforms must be worn at all times (including field trips) unless the director of early childhood (K4–2nd grade), director of the grammar school (3rd–6th grade), or director of the upper school gives permission otherwise.

-- On occasions when students are authorized by the dean of students to be out of uniform (i.e. a no uniform day or a field trip where wearing uniforms would not be practical), they are expected to be prudent in their choice of dress, i.e. girls should follow the three-finger rule for shoulder straps and skirts must be no shorter than 3″ above the middle of the knee.
-Jeans and t-shirts are not permitted unless express permission has been granted by the dean of students.
+- On occasions when students are authorized to be out of uniform (i.e., a no uniform day or a field trip where wearing uniforms would not be practical), they are expected to be prudent in their choice of dress.
+Jeans and t-shirts are not permitted unless express permission has been granted.

-- The dean of students is the final arbiter of whether a student is in compliance with this dress policy.
+- The director of early childhood (K4–2nd grade), director of the grammar school (3rd–6th grade), or director of the upper school is the final arbiter of whether a student is in compliance with this dress policy.